Vector processor

+Vector processing techniques also operate in video-game console hardware and in graphics accelerators but these are invariably Single instruction, multiple threads (SIMT) and occasionally Single instruction, multiple data (SIMD).

 Vector machines appeared in the early 1970s and dominated supercomputer design through the 1970s into the 1990s, notably the various Cray platforms.
 The rapid fall in the price-to-performance ratio of conventional microprocessor designs led to a decline in vector supercomputers during the 1990s.

 History

-Early work
+Early research and development

-Vector processing development began in the early 1960s at Westinghouse in their "Solomon" project.
-Solomon's goal was to dramatically increase math performance by using a large number of simple math co-processors under the control of a single master CPU.
+Array processing development began in the early 1960s at the Westinghouse Electric Corporation in their Solomon project.
+Solomon's goal was to dramatically increase math performance by using a large number of simple coprocessors under the control of a single master Central processing unit (CPU).
 The CPU fed a single common instruction to all of the arithmetic logic units (ALUs), one per cycle, but with a different data point for each one to work on.
-This allowed the Solomon machine to apply a single algorithm to a large data set, fed in the form of an array.
+This allowed the Solomon machine to apply a single algorithm to a large data set, fed in the form of an array, leading it to be cited as an example Array processor in Flynn's taxonomy.

-In 1962, Westinghouse cancelled the project, but the effort was restarted at the University of Illinois as the ILLIAC IV.
+In 1962, Westinghouse cancelled the project, but the effort was restarted by the University of Illinois at Urbana–Champaign as the ILLIAC IV.
 Their version of the design originally called for a 1 GFLOPS machine with 256 ALUs, but, when it was finally delivered in 1972, it had only 64 ALUs and could reach only 100 to 150 MFLOPS.
 Nevertheless, it showed that the basic concept was sound, and, when used on data-intensive applications, such as computational fluid dynamics, the ILLIAC was the fastest machine in the world.
-The ILLIAC approach of using separate ALUs for each data element is not common to later designs, and is often referred to under a separate category, massively parallel computing.
-Around this time Flynn categorised this type of processing as an early form of SIMT.
+The ILLIAC approach of using separate ALUs for each data element is not common to later designs, and is often referred to under a separate category of massively parallel computing: around 1972 Flynn categorized this type of processing as an early form of single instruction, multiple threads (SIMT).

+International Computers Limited sought to avoid many of the difficulties with the ILLIAC concept with its own Distributed Array Processor (DAP) design, categorising the ILLIAC and DAP as cellular array processors that potentially offered substantial performance benefits over conventional vector processor designs such as the CDC STAR-100 and Cray 1.

+Computer for operations with functions

 A computer for operations with functions was presented and developed by Kartsev in 1967.